Unlocking Trading Success With RSI

 RSI Support and Resistance

-Traders will also use the RSI as a means to find support and resistance levels that may not be evident on the trading chart.
+Traders will also use the RSI as a way to find support and resistance levels that may not be evident on the trading chart.

 There is no difference with how you draw your lines as you would do it the same way as the price chart.
 Either horizontal lines are used as well as using a trend line by itself or to help form a trend channel.